 Abhi shook his head with a smile as Aditya went inside.
 His eyes met Shyam's.
 Shyam smiled at him and they followed Aditya.

 The room was in shambles.
 Broken pieces of furniture lay everywhere.
 Cushions and mattresses were slashed to pieces.
 Curtains were ripped from their frames and torn apart.
 Bhaskara stared at the room in dismay.
 True, he did not live here any more, yet such malicious devastation was inconceivable to him.
 Sumitra who was with him, growled in anger as they both stopped at the threshold.

 "I’ve no idea," Bhaskara muttered.
 "The house has been uninhabited since, well, you know."

 Sumitra knew all too well.
-This was the house that Bhaskara had repaired when he first came into the capital.
+This was the house that Bhaskara had found and repaired when he had first come to Jwalamukha.
 He had lived here over a month before that fateful and momentous day when he had come to the palace to meet the King for a job in his army.
-Since that day, no one had been living here.
+After that day, the house had again fallen into disuse.
 Sumitra had been curious to see the place and Bhaskara had offered to take him which was how they happened to be here.

 "I know," Sumitra muttered.
-"But we can still worry,"
+"But doesn’t mean we shouldn’t be worried."